 Many of the geoprocessing tools accept layers, layer files, and table views as input.
 These are described in the sections that follow.

->

-> Layer files reference geographic data stored on disk.
-They can reference most data sources supported in ArcCatalog such as feature classes, CAD datasets, CAD drawing datasets, coverage datasets, shapefile datasets, raster datasets and bands, and TIN datasets.
+Layer files reference geographic data stored on disk.
+They can reference most data sources supported in ArcCatalog, such as feature classes, CAD datasets, CAD drawing datasets, coverage datasets, shapefile datasets, raster datasets and bands, TIN datasets, and so on.
 You can think of them as a cartographic view of your geographic data.
 They are separate files on disk and have a .lyr extension.

->

-> One of the main reasons for making and using layers is performing attribute or locational selections.
+One of the main reasons for making and using layers is performing attribute or locational selections.
 By making a layer in memory first, you can perform selections on the layer without affecting the original data source.

 If desired, you can save a layer to a layer file (.lyr) using the Save to Layer File tool.